A Look at Princess Diana’s Shoe Style on the 20th Anniversary of Her Death

 Known as the “people’s princess,” she was the most photographed woman in the world at the time.
 That said, FN is taking an inside look at Diana’s iconic shoe style through the years.

-Not limited to just one style — her shoe collection included a variety of flats, pumps and boots to match her every outfit.
+Not limited to just one style, her collection included a variety of flats, pumps and boots to match every outfit.

 At the Victor Chang Cardiac Research Institute Dinner Dance in 1996, Diana stepped out in a stunning blue one-shoulder dress with matching pumps.